bitvavo/python-bitvavo-api/README.md

     # Add trading strategies to implement your business logic.
     class bitvavo_implementation:
-        api_key = "<Replace with your your API key from Bitvavo Dashboard>" api_secret = "<Replace with your API secrete from Bitvavo Dashboard>" bitvavo_engine = None
+        api_key = "<Replace with your your API key from Bitvavo Dashboard>" api_secret = "<Replace with your API secret from Bitvavo Dashboard>" bitvavo_engine = None
         bitvavo_socket = None

-        # Connect securely to Bitvavo, create the websocket and error callbacks.
+        # Connect securely to Bitvavo, create the WebSocket and error callbacks.
         def __init__(self):
             self.bitvavo_engine = Bitvavo({
                 'APIKEY': self.api_key,